AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-governed-rag-data-products.md

 bannerImage: "./images/governed-rag-data-products/governed-rag-architecture.png"
 tags:
   - governed rag enterprise data products
+  - semantic layer rag
+  - governed retrieval augmented generation
+  - enterprise rag architecture
   - data product rag
-  - semantic layer rag
+  - rag access control
   - ai guardrails data
-  - rag access control
-  - enterprise rag architecture
-  - governed retrieval augmented generation
 ---

 # Designing Governed RAG on Data Products

 The first generation of enterprise RAG deployments had a serious trust problem.
-Organizations gave AI assistants access to the data warehouse—or to a vector store filled with documents scraped from internal wikis and Confluence—and discovered that the answers came back authoritative-sounding but frequently wrong, stale, or based on data the querying user wasn't supposed to see.
+Organizations gave AI assistants access to the data warehouse, or to a vector store filled with documents scraped from internal wikis and Confluence, and discovered that the answers came back authoritative-sounding but frequently wrong, stale, or based on data the querying user wasn't supposed to see.

 The "give the model warehouse access" approach conflates two separate problems: retrieval (finding relevant context) and governance (ensuring the retrieved context is accurate, fresh, and appropriate for the user).
 When these problems aren't separated architecturally, you get an AI system that confidently answers questions using data it shouldn't have accessed, or that retrieves stale snapshots from a document store that hasn't been updated in six months.